GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/eQ2BduTutmhTREwULIqY.mp4", autoplay=false, controls="true", muted="true", class="screenshot" %}

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Enable JavaScript source maps** lets DevTools find sources of generated or minified JavaScript files.

-This option does the following:
+{% Aside 'gotchas' %}

-- Works only if source maps are present.
+- This option works only if the source maps are available.
 - The **Sources** panel shows the source files under the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/VPpFJAIWgNSaTmnYrqNP.svg", alt="Drop-down.", width="24", height="24" %} **Authored** drop-down in the navigation tree.
 - The **Sources** panel also puts a link to the generated or minified file in the status bar.
+{% endAside %}

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/APHkhTpIXCfhyTuqS1qd.png", alt="The Sources panel shows the source file under the Authored section in the navigation tree and a link to the file in the status bar.", width="800", height="523" %}